coolwaterair/rezet.css/README.md

 &nbsp;

 ###Transition
 Need basic of transition effect when hover-ed or click-ed?
-We provide some class:
+We provide some classes:
 - `transition-all`
 - `transition-bg`
 - `transition-color`